-Personal Development at Christ the King
+Personal Development

-Our mission at Christ the King is to 'provide the best education and care for all in a living in a faith community.'
-One of the ways that we do this is through the delivery of our Personal Development curriculum over 1 hour every two weeks.
-The lessons are delivered by RE teachers.
+Our mission at Christ the King is to 'provide the best education and care for all in a living faith community.'
+One of the ways that we do this is through the delivery of our Personal Development curriculum over 1 hour every two weeks at key stage 3, rising to 1 hour per week at key stage 4.
 The curriculum is structured thematically across the year.
-The curriculum is varied and age-appropriate considering the wide range of subject content that must be delivered which includes citizenship education, relationships and sex education, health education and personal finance.
+The curriculum is varied and age-appropriate considering the wide range of subject content that must be delivered which includes citizenship education, relationships and sex education, health education personal finance and careers.
 The curriculum will cover the broad areas of: